SpenceKonde/megaTinyCore/megaavr/extras/Ref_Clocks.md

 The tinyAVR product line does not support use of an external high frequency crystal, only external clock or the internal oscillator can be used.
 The internal oscillator is pretty accurate, so internal clock will work fine for UART communication()they're within a fraction of a percent at room temp) with very little voltage dependence.

 ## Tuning
 The compliance of the tinyAVR 0/1/2-series oscillator blows the datasheet specifications out of the water and into low earth orbit.
 The difference between the speed with the oscillator frequency cal at it's minimum and at it's maximum values is about the magnitude of it's nominal frequency!
 0/1-series parts usually go from a little under 5/8ths of their nominal frequency with tuning at 0 up to 1-5/8ths with tuning at the maximum!
-2-series parts have a slightly wider range, centered a couple of MHz higher; a typical 2-series, at a nominal frequency of 20 MHz could be tuned from as low as 12 MHz up to around 36 or so, if you were to extrapolate the speed speed trend (they generally don't make it all the way to 0x7F tuning).
+2-series parts have a slightly wider range, centered a couple of MHz higher; a typical 2-series, at a nominal frequency of 20 MHz could be tuned from as low as 12 MHz up to around 36 or so, if you were to extrapolate the speed speed (they generally don't make it to the mid 30's).

 A tuning sketch must be used to experimentally determine the values to use.
 See the [Tuning Reference](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/Ref_Tuning.md).
 Tuning is a LOT more fun here than on the DX-series!